viteo/small3dlib/README.md

 - There is **no far plane**.
 - There is **no subpixel accuracy** (PS1 style graphics).
 - There is **no antialiasing**, but you can still achieve it by supersampling (render in higher resolution and downscale) or filters like FXAA.
+- At the moment there is no wireframe rendering, but you can simulate it easily (see model viewer example), or write it by hand (drawing lines is not that hard).
-- Due to the limitations of 32bit integer arithmetics some types of movement (particularly camera) **may look jerky, and artifact may appear** in specific situations.
+- Due to the limitations of using only integer arithmetics, some types of movement (particularly camera) **may look jerky, and artifact may appear** in specific situations.
+This can partially be fixed with `S3L_USE_WIDER_TYPES`.
+- There's no extensive error and memory safety checking, you're supposed to not try to crash the library.

 ## how to use